 What are the best options to consider when implementing a competency framework?
 Understanding your alternatives and selecting the most appropriate for you can save time and money.
 Explore the following routes when you are considering a new competency framework:

-Option 1: Bespoke competency framework.
 The framework is built from scratch using input from organisational stakeholders and external bench marking.
-This could be a behavioural framework for all employees, and leadership competency framework for managers, or a functional competency framework for a defined professional group e.g. Product Managers.
-The advantage of this option is that the competency framework matches your requirements precisely and if done well should make implementation less of a worry.
-This approach relies on co-creation to ensure a high degree of user involvement from the very start of the design process.
-Time and effort taken up front typically pays dividends at the implementation stage: the framework will have strong credibility and advocacy from those involved.
+This could be a behavioural framework for all employees, and leadership competency framework for managers.
+It could be a functional competency framework for a defined professional group e.g. Product Managers.
+The advantage of this option is that the competency framework matches your requirements precisely.
+If done well it should make implementation less of a worry.
+This approach relies on co-creation to ensure a high degree of user involvement from the start of the design process.
+Time and effort taken up front typically pays dividends at the implementation stage.
+In other words, the framework will have strong credibility and advocacy from those involved.

-Focusing in on a specific audience group or using a competency framework only for development reduces the risk of failed implementation and gives an opportunity to test things out before making any further commitment.
-The My Leadership Strengths Capability Framework can be applied to support any stage of the employee life cycle in your organisation.
+Focusing in on a specific audience group or applying only for development reduces the risk of failed implementation.
+It gives an opportunity to test things out before making any further commitment.
+The My Leadership Strengths Capability Framework can be applied to support different stages of the employee life cycle.

-If you have found this article helpful and would like to know more about implementing a competency framework on your organisation, you can book in a time to talk to us 1:1.
+If you would like to know more about implementing a competency framework on your organisation, talk to us: